fusion-energy/neutronics_material_maker/README.md

 Materials for using in neutronics codes have two main aspects; a list of isotopes along with their abundance and the material density.

-This code contains an internal collection of materials with their isotopes abundances and densities (sometimes temperature, pressure and enrichment dependant), but you may also import your own materials collection.
+This code contains an internal collection of materials with their isotope abundances and densities (sometimes temperature, pressure and enrichment dependant), but you may also import your own materials collection.

 ## Usage - finding available materials